 Either way, the result is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Comfortech Service Experts .
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into an expensive repair.
 When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to pick between installing a new system and repairing the old one.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.